PierreRaybaut/formlayout/README.md

 # formlayout
-Python module for creating Qt form dialogs and widgets
+Python module providing the most easy way to create Qt form dialogs and widgets

 <img src="https://pythonhosted.org/formlayout/_images/advanced1.png">
 <img src="https://pythonhosted.org/formlayout/_images/advanced2.png">
 <img src="https://pythonhosted.org/formlayout/_images/advanced3.png">

+With ``formlayout``, generating a form is very easy:
+  * To show a dialog box, just call the ``fedit`` function.
+  * To set-up the form dialog, simply use lists to pass parameters (field names, default values, ...).
+  * To embedd ``formlayout`` in your own library, just copy the ``formlayout`` autoconsistent single script (*zero dependency*, except Qt itself).

 See [documentation](http://pythonhosted.org/formlayout/) for more details (mostly examples) on the library and [changelog](CHANGELOG.md) for recent